IoanHadarean/CookBook-project/Readme.md

 I would like to thank all Code Institute Students for helping me along this project and for providing feedback.
 Some of those people are JoWings, ShaneMuirhead, JohnL3, robinz, Sean, Kevin Stewart and Sammy Dartnall, who found quite a lot of bugs in my project.
 Special thanks goes to my mentor Moosa Hassan for his amazing support and guidance and to Miro_lead for the sessions that we had each Sunday covering different development topics and for his constructive criticism and feedback.
+I would also like to thank Graffino(Sibiu) for offering me an internship during the time I was doing the project.
+The internship really helped me improve my UI speed and design skills.
+I also learnt a few tricks from them such as [CSS BEM](http://getbem.com/introduction/).
+Even though the project does not follow the BEM standards, some of the naming conventions used in the project are derived from BEM.

 ### Media